GoogleChrome/developer.chrome.com/site/en/_partials/extensions/mv2-legacy-page.md

 {% Aside 'warning' %}
 The Chrome Web Store no longer accepts Manifest V2 extensions.
-Please use [Manifest V3](/docs/extensions/mv3/intro) when building new extensions.
-You will find a section on upgrading in the navigation tree at the left, including the [Manifest V2 support timeline](/docs/extensions/mv3/mv2-sunset/).
+Follow the [Manifest V3 Migration guide](/docs/extensions/migrating) to convert your extension to Manifest V3.
 {% endAside %}